 - Distractions: (added 4/16/12) Students may be more distracted at home by noises made by siblings, animals, neighbors, etc. (Thanks to Lyle Compton for pointing this out in a comment below.)
 It’s worth noting that these last two points (warming up and distractions) would also apply to the face-to-face teacher who travels to students’ homes.

-I’m starting to prefer Google+ Hangouts over Skype, although I think Skype still has better control over echo effects caused by having your speaker turned up past a certain volume, which makes your chat partner hear their own voice as an echo.
-Google+ is still free, and Google+ Hangouts offer the opportunity to connect to multiple people at the same time (Skype conference calls require a subscription).
+Both Google+ and Skype are free, and both offer the ability to connect to multiple people at the same time.
 This presents the possibility of going over music theory, music history, etc. with a group of students at the same time.
-This is also why “No Group Lessons” did not make it onto the cons list above: with Google+ Hangouts or Skype conference calls, teachers can put together group sessions in which students can perform live for each other.
+This is also why “No Group Lessons” did not make it onto the cons list above: with Google+ Hangouts or Skype group calls, teachers can put together group sessions in which students can perform live for each other.
+That said, I think Skype still has better control over echo effects caused by having your speaker turned up past a certain volume, which makes your chat partner hear their own voice as an echo.

 It’s also worth noting that piano lessons take up more “room” spatially than harmonica or oboe lessons since they involve the full length of a keyboard.
 A harmonica teacher only needs to see the face of the player, while a piano teacher needs to see the entire body and keyboard from a good angle.
 They need to get a good view of the pedals, and the webcam needs to be placed sufficiently above the keyboard so that arms don’t get in the way of hands.